 5. Where to buy auction cars in Nigeria

 You can buy auction cars in Nigeria online or offline.
 When patronizing auction companies, be cautious as there have been cases of under-representation or even fraud.
 Some of the most used and trusted online auction sites are:

 Offline car auctions are not very common in Nigeria.
 The NAA (Nigerian Association of Auctioneers) has about 120 members.
-Most car auctions in Nigeria are by banks, churches and other organizations who need to sell off old vehicles quickly.
+Most car auctions in Nigeria are by banks, churches, and other organizations that need to sell off old vehicles quickly.
 The Nigerian Customs Service formerly was the country’s chief car auctions organizer.
-This has now been replaced by an e-auction system which is deemed to be more transparent.
+This has now been replaced by an e-auction system that is deemed to be more transparent.

 Most car auctions happen online

 Nigerian Customs Services has fairly regular auctions of impounded cars.
 Unlike many auction sites, cars sold by the NCS are in easily assessable conditions.
 The probability of buying a salvaged vehicle from online auction sites is fairly high.
 Hence, many prefer to buy from Customs auctions, because the cars auctioned are generally bought for personal use before they faced impoundment.